 - Explain that you’re interested and want to know if you could be shortlisted in case people drop out.

 - It’s a long shot but at least it shows you’re determined and creative.
-This drop out is referred to as ‘attrition.’
+This dropout is referred to as ‘attrition.’
 People sometimes have to leave for personal reasons or perhaps they realised they weren’t that passionate about the opportunity after all.

-- Training providers expect this to happen and will wisely accommodate for this, which means that if you’re confident and impressive – you could still get in if someone has dropped off.
+- Training providers expect this to happen and will wisely accommodate this, which means that if you’re confident and impressive – you could still get in if someone has dropped off.

-A few words about being impressive
+A few words about being impressive when applying for opportunities

 - It’s not that difficult to make a good impression.
 Begin with the cover letter.
 When you write a cover letter or send an email asking about opportunities, DO A SPELL CHECK!
-Coz rytin sms styl is just bad.

 - If you want to be selected communicate correctly.
 This makes the reader feel as if they can trust you to behave professionally in a workplace environment.
 Remember that a learnership is an occupational qualification and as such you must fit into the business place.